By Scott Umstattd

 GOPRO PHOTO TIP - Look for rooms with tons of light to give your GoPro a fighting chance.

 When shooting in low light it's hard, but not impossible, to avoid blurry GoPro pictures.
-If you are serious about using your GoPro for real estate photography, you need to check out How to Prevent Blurry GoPro Photos.
+If you are serious about using your GoPro for real estate photography, check out How to Prevent Blurry GoPro Photos.

 Above: This is a great room and I took full advantage of light coming in from both directions.
 If only every room was this open to light.